GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about three.js based 3D Model Viewers

-- Special note about `Quick Viewer` which is an experimental viewer using [`Online 3D Viewer`](https://github.com/kovacsv/Online3DViewer) library:
+- Special note about `Quick Viewer` which is an experimental viewer using [`Online 3D Viewer`](https://github.com/kovacsv/Online3DViewer) and [occt-import-js](https://github.com/kovacsv/occt-import-js) libraries:
-  - It is rather simple and might have bugs and limitations (occt-import-js is not functional for STEP / IGES / BREP models)
+  - It is rather simple and might have bugs and limitations
   - It will initially load the `legobrick.dae` model from the examples folder
   - It would be better to use the actual Online 3D Viewer for proper viewing and additional features
   - Most of the following notes in general do not apply to Quick Viewer